Skip to Content

 Well, this bacon onion herb quiche is just what you need!

-This quiche is packed full of crispy bacon, sauteed onions, freshly chopped herbs, mozzarella cheese, and just a touch of goat cheese.
+This quiche is packed with crispy bacon, sauteed onions, freshly chopped herbs, mozzarella cheese, and just a touch of goat cheese.

 The best part is that this quiche can be served warm or at room temperature.